Osgood Perkins (actor, born 1892): Life and career

 Perkins was born in West Newton, Massachusetts, son of Henry Phelps Perkins Jr., and his wife, Helen Virginia (née Anthony).
 His maternal grandfather was wood engraver Andrew Varick Stout Anthony.
 He was a graduate of Harvard College.

 Perkins made his Broadway debut in 1924 in the George S. Kaufman – Marc Connelly play Beggar on Horseback.
-In the next 12 years, he would appear in 24 Broadway productions, including The Front Page and Uncle Vanya.
+In the next 12 years, he appeared in 24 Broadway productions, including The Front Page and Uncle Vanya.

 Despite his success as a leading man in the theatre, Hollywood viewed him as a character actor.
 He appeared in 12 silent films, including Puritan Passions, before moving to talkies such as Scarface and Gold Diggers of 1937.

-"The best actor I ever worked with was Osgood Perkins," Louise Brooks told Kevin Brownlow.
-"You know what makes an actor great to work with?
-Timing.
-You don't have to feel anything.
-It's like dancing with a perfect dancing partner.
-Osgood Perkins would give you a line so that you would react perfectly.
-It was timing -- because emotion means nothing."
-Brooks and Perkins appeared together in Love 'Em and Leave 'Em (1926).
+Louise Brooks and Perkins appeared together in Love 'Em and Leave 'Em (1926).

+Director Elia Kazan, co-founder of the influential method acting school the Group Theatre (New York City), later was impressed with Perkins's acting and sought to combine it with the Group's techniques.
+"There was no emotion," Mr. Kazan wrote of Perkins.
+"Only skill.
+In every aspect of technical facility, he was peerless....I believed I could take the kind of art Osgood Perkins exemplified — externally clear action, controlled every minute at every turn, with gestures spare yet eloquent — and blend that with the kind of acting the Group was built on: intense and truly emotional, rooted in the subconscious, therefore often surprising and shocking in its revelations.
+I could bring these two opposite and often conflicting traditions together."

 On September 21, 1937, Perkins died of a heart attack in his bathtub shortly after playing in a performance of Susan and God.

 Perkins was inducted, posthumously, into the American Theatre Hall of Fame in 1981.